Thomas Dooley

-Thomas Dennis Dooley (born May 12, 1961) is a former soccer player and coach.
-He played as a defender and defensive midfielder and was a long-time member and former captain of the United States national team.
-Dooley currently is the technical director of The Cong-Viettel, playing in V.League 1.
+Thomas Dennis Dooley (born May 12, 1961) is a professional soccer coach and former player who played as a defender and defensive midfielder.
+Born in Germany, he is a former captain of the United States national team.
+Dooley is the head coach of the Bangladesh national team since May 2026.

 Early life

 Dooley was born in Bechhofen, West Germany to a German mother and a father who served in the U.S. Army.

 Club career

 Dooley played as a forward with amateur team FK Pirmasens.
 He started his professional career in 1984 with third division club FC Homburg.
 He moved to midfield with Homburg and helped the team move steadily up the German leagues, until they finally reached the Bundesliga.

 He moved to 1.
 FC Kaiserslautern in 1988 and helped them to the German Cup in 1990 and the Bundesliga title in 1991.
 He also played as they won the 1991 DFB-Supercup.
 After the 1994 World Cup, he moved to Bayer Leverkusen, and to Schalke 04 a year after that, helping them to the 1997 UEFA Cup title.

 At the end of the season, he moved to Major League Soccer (MLS), signing with the Columbus Crew.
 Dooley spent three seasons in Columbus and was named to the MLS Best XI in both 1997 and 1998.
 In 2000, Thomas was traded to the MetroStars for Mike Duhaney, partially to help support Lothar Matthäus' adjustment to the United States.
 Dooley played one year for the Metros before retiring from playing football/soccer.